AndyObtiva/glimmer-dsl-swt/README.md

 #### Tetris

-This sample demonstrates how to build an interactive animated game with MVC architecture, custom-shell/custom-widgets, multi-threading, asynchronous programming, data-binding, canvas shape graphic decorations, and keyboard events.
+This sample demonstrates how to build an interactive animated game with MVC architecture, custom-shell/custom-widgets, multi-threading, data-binding, canvas shape graphic decorations, and keyboard events.

 Code: